0xSpaceShard/starknet-hardhat-plugin/www/docs/dev.md

 npm run docker-tester
 ```

-This is take you in the container shell.
-Once in the container, you can use the `test-` scripts defined in `package.json` in an isolated environment.
-This can be combined with [Executing individual tests](#executing-individual-tests) and [Skipping test setup](#skipping-test-setup) for running tests.
+This takes you into the container shell.
+Once inside the container, you can use the `test-` scripts defined in `package.json` in the isolated (containerized) environment.
+This can be combined with [executing individual tests](#executing-individual-tests) and [skipping test setup](#skipping-test-setup) for running specific tests quickly.

 ```sh
 root@7121822e393c:/home/circleci/project# # Inside docker test container